 Significant fuel and energy usage and fluctuations in prices thereof influence the group’s operational cost of services and products.
 Businesses therefore focus on optimising operational efficiencies and continuously invest in new technologies to manage fuel consumption and energy usage.
 This not only ensures profitability and competitiveness, but it also manages and reduces overall carbon emissions.

 Waste production and cost of waste management in upstream and downstream processes impact profitability.
 Reducing waste and using recycled materials increases efficiencies and margins on manufactured products.

-ISO, NOSA, OHSAS and RTMS systems and accreditations are in place in 80% of Unitrans’ specialist logistics operations and in more than 80% of the group’s manufacturing facilities.
+ISO, NOSA, OHSAS and RTMS systems and accreditations are in place in 80% of Unitrans’s specialist logistics operations and in more than 80% of the group’s manufacturing facilities.

 invested in training

-CSI projects are focused towards HIV/Aids, education and enterprise development
+CSI projects are focused towards community development, education and childcare

 110 000 tonnes of wood ﬁbre residue recycled into energy

 Vehicle and chemical waste recycled with certiﬁed waste removal agencies

 R10 million per year saved from thermal energy plant

 0% waste to landfill target set at certain manufacturing facilities